tjzxh/ompl/doc/markdown/installation.md

            <li><code>./install-ompl-ubuntu.sh --python</code> will install OMPL with Python bindings</li>
            <li><code>./install-ompl-ubuntu.sh --app</code> will install OMPL.app with Python bindings</li>
          </ul>
          The script downloads and installs OMPL and all dependencies via <code>apt-get</code> &amp; <code>pip</code> and from source.
 It will ask for your password to install things.
-The script has been tested on vanilla installs of Ubuntu 14.04 (Trusty), 15.10 (Wily), 16.04 (Xenial), 17.10 (Artful), and 18.04 (Bionic).
+The script has been tested on vanilla installs of Ubuntu 14.04 (Trusty), 15.10 (Wily), 16.04 (Xenial), and 17.10 (Artful).
       </div>
       <div role="tabpanel" class="tab-pane" id="ubuntubinary">
         Simply type:
         <pre class="fragment">apt-get install libompl-dev ompl-demos</pre>
-        Note that this package does not include Python bindings.
+        Note that this package does not include OMPL.app or Python bindings.
       </div>
       <div role="tabpanel" class="tab-pane" id="ubunturos">
         Debian packages for OMPL are also found in ROS distributions.
-Note that these packages do not include Python bindings.
+Note that these packages do not include OMPL.app or Python bindings.
 To install the ROS version of OMPL you need to add the ROS repository to your list of sources (you have probably have done this already if you are using ROS):
         <pre class="fragment">sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'
 wget http://packages.ros.org/ros.key -O - | sudo apt-key add -</pre>
         and install OMPL: